Red X iconGreen tick iconYellow tick icon

 Our people

 Dr Nikki Hooper works as a Senior Clinical Lecturer for the University of Otago's Department of Orthopaedic Surgery and Musculoskeletal Medicine located at the Christchurch Hospital campus.
 She is also an Adult and Paediatric Orthopaedic Surgeon for the Canterbury District Health Board.
-Dr Hooper is the Principal Investigator for the IHDR registry and provides expertise into the running of the SLIP registry.
+Dr Hooper is the Principal Investigator for the GHDR registry and provides expertise into the running of the Brace vs Observation Random Controlled Trial and the POISE Study.

-Bess is the co-ordinator for the paediatric hip registries and is employed as an Assistant Research Fellow by the University of Otago.
-She splits her time between the Department of Orthopaedic Surgery and Musculoskeletal Medicine and the Department of Psychological Medicine.
+Sally is the co-ordinator for the paediatric hip registries and is employed as an Assistant Research Fellow by the University of Otago.
+She is a physiotherapist and has worked with the paediatric population for the past 8 years.
+Prior to that her work was predominantly with adults with musculoskeletal conditions.

 Find us

-Our Hip Kids team can be found in the Department of Orthopaedic Surgery and Musculoskeletal Medicine on the lower ground floor of the Christchurch Hospital – Wednesdays are a good day to try.
+Our Hip Kids team can be found in the Department of Orthopaedic Surgery and Musculoskeletal Medicine on the lower ground floor of the Christchurch Hospital.
 The rest of the time we are on the move working in our various other clinical, teaching and business roles.

 Find the Christchurch Hospital at 2 Riccarton Avenue, Christchurch.